 Tags: Sitatunga, Benin, Botswana, Cameroon, DRC, Kenya, Mozambique, Namibia, Rwanda, South Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Congo, Kazungula, Virunga

 View Africa | Habitat

 What is a sitatunga?

-The sitatunga is Africa’s only true amphibious antelope.
+The sitatunga is a rare swamp-dwelling antelope.
 It is distinguished by its long, splayed hooves.
-These hooves make the sitatunga clumsy and vulnerable on firm terrain but well-adapted for walking through muddy, vegetated swamplands.
-The sitatunga's shaggy, oily coat is another adaptation to an aquatic habitat.
+These hooves make them clumsy and vulnerable on firm terrain but well-adapted for walking through muddy, vegetated swamplands.
+Their shaggy, oily coat is another adaptation to an aquatic habitat.
 The males' coats are grayish-brown, while the females' are a reddish-chocolate brown, with six to eight vertical white stripes on the body.
 Males are also considerably larger than females and have long, twisting horns.

 Sitatungas eat what is convenient.